junibrosas/xadmin-meteor/README.md

 Written during night time, experimenting best practices, uses latest trends, getting comfortable with Javascript, creating a project portfolio, and a playing ground for Meteor development.

-<h3>About The Project:<h3/>
+<h3>About The Project:</h3>
-<p>A basic blog posting and management.
-Nothing really fancy yet but hopefully there is something soon.</p>
+A basic blog posting and management.
+Nothing really fancy yet but hopefully there is something soon.

 <ul>
 	<li>Javascript ES2015</li>